-Physician Assistant: A provider who assists in surgery.
+Physician Assistant: A mid-level provider that assists in surgery.
 She or he will see you in the office and hospital, as well as order tests and write prescriptions.

 Surgery Scheduler: Schedules the surgery and makes appointments related to the surgery, such as pre-op and post-op appointments.
 Gets insurance authorization(s) and provides instruction on where to go for the surgery.